MPMC-Lab/VQA_POISSON/README.md

 This implementation is based on the publication:

-> **Dongyun Ching, Jiyong Choi, Jung-Il Choi .** (2025). *Efficient and Scalable Quantum Library Solving Two-Dimensional Poisson Equatiosn with Mixed Boundary Conditions*.
+> **Dongyun Chung, Jiyong Choi, Jung-Il Choi .** (2025). *Efficient and Scalable Quantum Library Solving Two-Dimensional Poisson Equatiosn with Mixed Boundary Conditions*.

 ---